 10. Fire Canyon And Silica Dome

-Fire Canyon and Silica Dome are rugged red and white colored rocky areas which you can access by parking at the end of Fire Canyon Road.
+Fire Canyon and Silica Dome are rugged red and white colored rocky areas that are accessed by parking at the end of Fire Canyon Road.
 The landscape suddenly changes from cream to red as iron stains the rock, and sand grains here are almost pure silica.
-You can walk a short easy trail or simply see it all from your car.
+We walked a short easy trail but you can see it all from your car.

 11. Seven Sisters